rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 <span style={{fontSize: 24}}>Example</span>

 ```
-UTILITY.GETKEYVAL('dronahq');
+UTILITY.GETKVDATA('dronahq');
 ```

-## REMOVEKEYVAL
+## CLEARKVDATA

-`UTILITY.REMOVEKEYVAL()` method can be used to remove the locally stored key value pairs.
+`UTILITY.CLEARKVDATA()` method can be used to remove the locally stored key value pairs.
 This method returns a `Promise`, so make sure to use the `await` keyword to successfully complete the operation.

 <span style={{fontSize: 24}}>Usage</span>

 ```
-UTILITY.REMOVEKEYVAL(key)
+UTILITY.CLEARKVDATA(key)
 ```

 <span style={{fontSize: 24}}>Parameters</span>